Student Accessibility Support

 School districts are responsible to identify students’ disabilities.

-Students must SELF-IDENTIFY to Student Accessibility Support.
+Students must SELF-IDENTIFY to Student Accessibility Support (SAS).

 School districts must provide free testing, evaluation, and transportation to programs.

-School districts develop Individualized Education Plans (IEPs) or 504 plans.
+School districts develop Individualized Education Plans (IEPs) or 504 Plans.

 Students are responsible for activating and using approved services every semester.